DigitalPublishingToolkit/NN09/md/10Rules.md

 dispute and declare one of the parties the winner.
 There are no time limitations, because participants are at each other’s communicative disposal at all times.
 Conflicts therefore always result in losses on both sides.
 The only question is how high the price is.
-No one benefits from public arguments on the internet.
-But if the battle has already begun, then it is in the interest of both parties to end the dispute as quickly as possible, regardless of how much the fighters think they are right.
+If the battle has already begun, then it is in the interest of both parties to end the dispute as quickly as possible, regardless of how much the fighters think they are right.